glennon/glennon.github.io/_posts/2020-08-27-founders-guide.md

 <br />
 <p />
 <b>Investment Focus</b><br />
 I invest in super-early high-growth potential, technology-enabled startups.
-My investments tend to be in companies that have discovered something unexpected in a market or are experimenting with new business methods.
+My investments tend to be in companies that: have discovered something unexpected in a market or are experimenting with new business methods.
 Any industry is fine, but as a former park ranger, natural resource mining companies are not interesting to me.

 <ul><br /></ul>